Cisco ISE on Oracle Cloud Infrastructure

 (config)#exit

 • When you carry out the restore and backup function of configuration data, after the backup operation is complete, first restart Cisco ISE through the CLI.
 Then, initiate the restore operation from the Cisco ISE GUI.
-For more information on the Cisco ISE backup and restore processes, see the Chapter "Maintain and Monitor" in the Cisco ISE Administrator Guide for your release.
+For more information on the Cisco ISE backup and restore processes, refer to the chapter "Maintain and Monitor" in the Cisco ISE Administrator Guide for your release.

 • SSH access to Cisco ISE CLI using password-based authentication is not supported in OCI.
 You can only access the Cisco ISE CLI through a key pair.
 Store this key pair securely.